Johann, King of Saxony

 Johann married Princess Amalie Auguste of Bavaria in Dresden, Kingdom of Saxony on November 21, 1822.
 She was the daughter of King Maximilian I Joseph of Bavaria and Princess Karoline of Baden.
 The couple had nine children:

 Johann became King of Saxony upon his brother’s death on August 9, 1854.
-His reign saw much progress within Saxony, including the extension of the railroad network, the introduction of free trade – including a commercial treaty with France – and the establishment of the Judiciary Organization.
+His reign saw much progress within Saxony, including extending the railroad network, introducing free trade – including a commercial treaty with France – and establishing the Judiciary Organization.
 Under King Johann’s oversight, Saxony became one of the most modern and progressive of the German states.

 In 1866, Johann aligned Saxony with Austria and fought alongside them in the Austro-Prussian War.
 After being defeated, Saxony joined the North German Confederation, and later the German Empire in 1871.